An Information-Theoretic Framework for Receiver Quantization in Communication: Discussions on Further Quantization Rules at the Receiver

 For communication receivers, nonuniform quantization rules can be realized directly, or indirectly by combining a uniform quantizer with a pre-processing of its input (e.g., companding in pulse-code modulation (PCM)), depending on the cost of implementation.
 There have been some works on numerical optimization of nonuniform quantization rules with respect to different performance measures, e.g., cutoff rate \cite{Massey74}, mutual information \cite{SDM09,Medard}, GMI \cite{Zhang12}, and MSE \cite{Fan15,Jacobsson17}.
 But no general characterization of the performance gain has been given.

-As shown in Fig. \ref{gmimmseopt}, for nonuniform quantizer, there is also a consistency between GMI maximization and MSE minimization, but we must optimize all the thresholds and levels, rather than only a single factor ($g$ or $L$).
-In [\ref{Zhang12}, Appendix E] a proof of this consistency has been given.
+As shown in Fig. \ref{gmimmseopt} and Fig. \ref{gmimmseuo}, for a nonuniform quantizer, if all the thresholds and levels, rather than only a single factor ($g$ or $L$), are optimized (possibly under a constraint that the thresholds are equispaced), then there is also a consistency between GMI maximization and MSE minimization.
+In [\ref{Zhang12}, Appendix E] a proof of the consistency has been given (the proof goes through under a equispaced-thresholds constraint).
 Thus, the maximum achievable rate can be expressed as

 where $\mathsf{mmse}^\textrm{nu}$ is the normalized minimum MSE of all possible nonuniform quantizers.
 This result can also be understood via a similar geometrical interpretation as that given in Sec.
 IV-C. From (\ref{mmsenu}) we can infer that, under our setting of transceiver architecture, the maximum gain in achievable rate from replacing the optimal uniform quantizer by the optimal nonuniform quantizer is determined by the reduction of the normalized MMSE from $\mathsf{mmse}$ to $\mathsf{mmse}^{\textrm{nu}}$.
 The numerical results in Fig. \ref{gmimmse} and Fig. \ref{gmimmseopt} show that the rate gain is marginal for $b=2$.
 For higher resolutions the rate gain grows slowly.
 When $b=4$, according to the numerical results in \cite{Zhang12}, the optimal non-uniform quantization improves the saturation rate $\log(1/\gamma)$ by no more than $4.4 \%$, and optimized quantization with equispaced thresholds improves the saturation rate by $1.5 \%$.
-In fact, for nonuniform quantization with Gaussian input, the asymptotic quantization theory, in particular the Panter-Dite formula \cite{PD}, yields a ``6-dB-per-bit'' rule\footnote{There is another version of the $6$-dB-per-bit rule as $B_\mathrm{eff}=(\mathsf {SNR}_q-1.76)/6.02$, which has been widely used in practice to calculate the effective number of bits (ENoB) of a quantizer \cite{ADC1,ADC2}.
+In fact, for nonuniform quantization with a Gaussian input, the asymptotic quantization theory, in particular the Panter-Dite formula \cite{PD}, yields a ``6-dB-per-bit'' rule\footnote{There is another version of the $6$-dB-per-bit rule as $B_\mathrm{eff}=(\mathsf {SNR}_q-1.76)/6.02$, which has been widely used in practice to calculate the effective number of bits (ENoB) of a quantizer \cite{ADC1,ADC2}.
 It is derived under assumptions that the granular distortion is uniformly distributed over $[-\ell/2,\ell/2]$ and there is no overload distortion; see \cite{ADC1} for more details.} for the maximum SNR as \cite{Gray-Neuhoff98}